Chet Baker: Personal life

 Chet Baker's personal life was tumultuous, partly owing to a decades-long drug addiction which began in the 1950s and a nomadic lifestyle caused by touring.
 In 1980, he referred to his life as "1/3 in a car, 1/3 sleeping, and 1/3 playing music."

-His first marriage was to Charlaine Souder in 1950 in a short-lived marriage.
-In 1954, despite remaining married to Charlaine, he publicly dated French jazz club-goer Lili Cukier (later known as actress Liliane Rovère) for 2 years, introducing her to others as his wife.
+His first short-lived marriage was to Charlaine Souder in 1950.
+In 1954, despite remaining married to Charlaine, he publicly dated French jazz club-goer Lili Cukier (later known as actress Liliane Rovère) for two years, introducing her to others as his wife.
 A photo of the couple taken by William Claxton appears as part of a collage on the cover of Chet Baker Sings and Plays.

 Baker's relationship with Lili ended when he informed her of his new marriage to Halema Alli.
-He married the 20-year-old Halema, 7 years his junior, in May 1956, one month after they met.
-The couple posed for an iconic photograph by William Claxton, where Halema appears in a white dress and rests her head on Baker's knee.
+He married the 20-year-old Halema, seven years his junior, in May 1956, one month after they met.
+The couple posed for a photograph by William Claxton, where Halema appears in a white dress and rests her head on Baker's knee.
 They had a son, Chesney Aftab Baker, to whom Baker dedicated his composition, "Chetty's Lullaby."
 Baker was an irresponsible and distant father.

-In a scandal heavily scrutinized by Italian tabloids, Halema was sent to jail for smuggling jetrium from Germany to Italy for her husband, though she swore that she was unaware that she was breaking the law.
+In a scandal heavily scrutinized by Italian tabloids, Halema was sent to prison for smuggling jetrium from Germany to Italy for her husband, though she claimed that she was unaware that she was breaking the law.
 To his wife's humiliation, by the time of the trial, Baker had already started publicly dating Carol Jackson, a showgirl from Surrey.
-After being detained for six months, Halema returned to Inglewood, and their marriage essentially ended, though they remained married by-law for several years because tracking down Baker for divorce proceedings was too difficult.
+After being detained for six months, Halema returned to Inglewood, and their marriage essentially ended, though they remained legally married for several years because tracking down Baker for divorce proceedings was too difficult.